Lothians: About 2.5 miles west and south of North Berwick, on minor roads north of A198, 0.5 miles west of Dirleton, at or near Archerfield House.

 Dirleton Kirk: church open daily Web: www.scotlandschurchestrust.org.uk

-Site of tower or old house.
-A manor place is mentioned in 1663, but the present mansion, a three-storey symmetrical edifice, was altered down the centuries, including by Robert Adam in the 1790s.
+Site of tower or old house, and a manor place is mentioned in 1663.
+The present mansion, a substantial and imposing three-storey symmetrical edifice, dates from the late 17th century or earlier but was altered down the centuries, including by Robert Adam in the 1790s.
+There are later wings.

 ‘Arrcherfield’ is marked on Adair’s map of East Lothian.

 Archerfield was used by the army in World War II, but was stripped in the 1960s, when it was used as a farm store.
-Archerfield was then restored, and is now a hotel with a golf course in the 550 acres of grounds.
-The walled garden has been developed with a restaurant, shop and bar.
+Archerfield was then restored, and is now offers accommodation with a golf course in the 550 acres of grounds.

 Dirleton is a pleasant village around a wide green, and Dirleton Kirk dates from 1612, being moved here after the old church at Gullane was inundated with sand from the beach.
 The Archerfield Aisle, with neoclassical designs and thought to be the first in Scotland to be so decorated, dates from 1650.